 The health problems of cavachon directly affect the life span of cavachon.
 Cavachon typically lives between 10 and 12 years.
 As a mixture of the two breeds, cavachon is likely to develop health problems that are more likely to occur in their two parent breeds (and in general small dogs).

 To a large extent, cavachon is a healthy variety, and cavachon has no very dangerous health problems.
-In many cases, cavachon is less prone to congenital diseases than purebred dogs because the gene pool is much larger.
+In many cases, cavachon is less prone to congenital cavachon health problems than purebred dogs because the gene pool is much larger.
 This is not to say that it is not easy to develop certain conditions-all varieties are likely to be affected by some different diseases.
 Some of the health problems of Cavachon most likely to affect cavachon include ear infections, heart murmurs, eye problems and flea allergies.
-That’s why regular checkups with veterinarians are important for all dogs.
-You can never predict when there will be health problems, but early detection and treatment of such cavachon’s health problems is the best defense.
+That’s why regular checkups with veterinarians for cavachon health problems are important for all dogs.
+You can never predict when there will be health problems, but early detection and treatment of such cavachon health problems is the best defense.

-Although mixed breeds are considered healthier because they take the strongest characteristics of parent breeds, they still have a fair share of their health problems.
-Some of the common health problems inherited by Cavalier King Charles and Bichon are hip dysplasia, heart murmur, congestive heart failure, ear infection, eye problems, liver problems and autoimmune diseases.
+Although mixed breeds are considered healthier because they take the strongest characteristics of parent breeds, they still have a fair share of cavachon health problems.
+Some of the cavachon health problems inherited by Cavalier King Charles and Bichon are hip dysplasia, heart murmur, congestive heart failure, ear infection, eye problems, liver problems and autoimmune cavachon health problems.
 Your puppy will be at risk of contracting any genetic disease from its parents.
 A healthy cavachon lives 15 to 18 years.

 Cavachon dog is a kind of understanding and unconditional acceptance of the dog, no matter what happens, it will love you.
 In return, it just needs your attention and your love for it.
 All in all, cavachon is a good pet.
 As a small breed, cavachon is prone to health problems such as dental diseases, eye problems, medial patellar dislocation, sebaceous adenoma, and tracheal collapse.
 All small breeds are prone to dental disease because there is more room for bacteria and debris to accumulate.
 The best way to prevent cavachon’s dental health problems is to brush your teeth every day and clean your teeth at the veterinarian’s office every year.
 Cavachon puppies are also prone to eye health problems such as dry eye (also known as keratoconjunctivitis), eye ulcers, cherry eyes.

 Many small dogs are prone to medial patellar dislocation or patellar slippage.
-Small dogs, such as kawasone, also seem prone to develop small, hairless, irregular growth called sebaceous adenomas.
+Small dogs, such as cavachon, also seem prone to develop small, hairless, irregular growth called sebaceous adenomasto lead to cavachon health problem.
 Tracy recommends that you remind your veterinarian and beautician of any new lumps or bumps in your cavachon.
 Dogs can also suffer from tracheal collapse, in which case the dog’s trachea begins to collapse, causing irritation and coughing.